 The Florida Stormwater, Erosion, and Sedimentation Control Inspector Training & Certification Program

-Implementation of the training program began in late 1997.
-To date, there are over 6500 certified inspectors throughout the state of Florida.
+The program curriculum was originally developed and the training program began in late 1997.
+To date, there are over 35,000 qualified inspectors throughout the state of Florida through our educational program.
 FDEP approved instructors voluntarily teach the inspector training class throughout the year.
 This allows the instructors flexibility to arrange classes around their schedules.

 The Inspector’s Training Program

 This program is a two-day class.
 The class follows the curriculum provided in the Florida Stormwater, Erosion, and Sedimentation Control Inspector’s Manual (3.9 MB).
 Upon the completion of the class, a proctored examination is administered and approximately 1 hour is given to complete the exam.
 In order to obtain the FDEP qualification certificate, a minimum passing grade of 70% must be made on the exam.

 These workshops are regularly offered by the FDEP throughout year in order to prepare new instructors for the training program.
 The workshop covers the guidelines that instructors are required to follow in order to teach the class.
 Also, it allows instructors the time to work on both their teaching skills and speaking abilities.
 In order to attend, all participants must be FDEP Certified Inspectors prior to the scheduled workshop date.
 Please contact Hal Lunsford if you are interested in becoming an instructor.

 The objectives of this training and certification program are: